New Award

 The online PMR system streamlines prior approval requests from the department/PI to the COE-ORA, then on to C&G and Sponsored Programs.
 The online PMR system also provides accountability for all who manage and process PMRs.

-• You must provide proper and adequate justification.
-To move things through the PMR System as quickly as possible, it is requested that you upload justifications as a Word document and ensure your justification contains the level of detail that thoroughly explains the request.
+- You must provide proper and adequate justification.
+To move things through the PMR System as quickly as possible, please upload justifications as a Word document and ensure they contain the level of detail that thoroughly explains the request.

-• Access to the system is granted through the COE-ORA.
-Please contact Patrick Hayes or Richard Duckworth for the following roles (detailed definitions can be found on page 21 of the user guide):
+- Access to the system is granted through the COE-ORA.
+Please get in touch with Patrick Hayes or Richard Duckworth for the following roles:

 F&A Calculation When Re-Budgeting: